hstarmans/rotorbalancer/README.md

 Panasonic AN44000A, other moters require different pins to be pulsed.
 Mirror motors have 5 pins; PWM, MOTOR_EN, GND, Voltage and LCK_PIN.
 PWM is speed control.
 Relation is not linear for all motors.
 GND is ground.
 Voltage is the supply voltage, ideally 24V.
 LCK_pin is false if encoder and signal are not in sync.
 I cannot confirm the function of LCK_pin and MOTOR_EN.
-They should not not be floating as the frequency is unstable in these case.
+Changing them or looking at their input does not reveal any activity.
+They are fixed for now to guarantee repeatability.